 Stress causes an increase in your cortisol levels.
 Like discussed above, this can be vital for your health and safety.
 But chronic stress on the body can cause serious long term health conditions as well.
 This occurs due to elevated cortisol levels present over a long period of time, which actually begins to increase inflammation in the body instead of fighting it.

-Stress’s effects on the blood and circulatory system are what is thought to cause dry eyes.
 Blood is thicker, blood pressure is increased, and blood supply to extremities (legs, skin, arms) is decreased, which also affects the eyes and brain.
-This decrease in blood supply is thought to be a contributor to dry eyes.

 Short Term Effects of Stress on the Body - “Fight or Flight”